InflamedSebi/cmpf/README.md

 * I'll probably not accept PRs containing complex GUI builds (except it makes me get rid of jgoodies/xswingx) or add even more 3rd party libraries.

 Feel free to leave issues or take one and fulfill it.
-You can of course add your name to the authors if you made improvements (not for just renaming s***t though)
+You can of course add your name to the authors if you made improvements (not for just renaming stuff though)

 ## Authors